lisasgoh/study-helper/README.md

 # study-helper
-Submission for 2019 SCSE Hackfest -> An application that helps students study.
+Submission for 2019 SCSE Hackfest

+An application that helps students with revision.